West Philadelphia doctor gets COVID-19 vaccine to inspire communities of color

 At the Spectrum Community Health Center in West Philadelphia, doctors rolled up their own sleeves to get vaccinated and dispel any hesitation this neighborhood might have.

-"They're going to see that I'm getting the vaccine, and not, you know, from the community that they're in.
+"They're going to see that I'm getting the vaccine, from the community that they're in.
 And so, I feel that exposure, education, and just dispelling any myths is the way to go," said Dr. Aqiyla Muhammad, the Chief Medical Officer at Spectrum.

 SEE ALSO: How many COVID-19 vaccines have been given out in your state?